 Golden Wonder Senna

-From Brazil.
-Open growth reaches 9 to 12 ft. tall, 6 to 10 ft. wide; habit varies from fairly upright to horizontal.
+Evergreen shrub, from Brazil.
+Open growth reaches 9–12 ft. tall and 6–10 ft. wide; habit varies from fairly upright to horizontal.
 Bright green leaves have four elliptical to oblong leaflets to 3 in. long.
 Loose clusters of 1/2-in. flowers appear at branch ends from autumn into winter.
 Heavy seed production.
+‘Golden’ grows to 18 ft. tall and 15 ft. wide, with large golden-yellow blooms.

 Native from the southern United States to Guatemala.
 In mildest climates, can be trained as a tree.
 Wh...